An airplane tacking off with Chicago Union Station in the background.

 Chicago has two main commercial airports:

-Some travelers also consider Milwaukee Mitchell International Airport (MKE) a solid alternative—especially if there’s a great fare or you’re already up north.
+Some travelers also consider Milwaukee Mitchell International Airport (MKE) a solid alternative, especially if there’s a great fare or you’re already in the area.

 While Amtrak doesn’t stop directly at Chicago’s airports, once you arrive at Chicago Union Station (CHI), there are several ways to reach them.
 You can connect to the Chicago Transit Authority (CTA), use Metra (for O’Hare), or take a taxi or rideshare.

-Walking is technically possible, but I wouldn’t recommend it, especially with luggage.
+Walking is technically possible, but I wouldn’t recommend it, especially with luggage in tow.

 Alternative Airport Options Nearby